libxml-raku/LibXML-raku/docs/Parser.md

   * /reader/

-    if it can be used with the `LibXML::Reader `.
+    if it can be used with the [LibXML::Reader](https://libxml-raku.github.io/LibXML-raku/Reader).

 Unless specified otherwise, the default for boolean valued options is False.